ferdmusic/audio-overlay/README.md

     *   **Look and Place:** A thin bar appears on the edge of your monitors.
 You choose which edge.
 It shows your current level with changing colors.
 It updates smoothly and won't slow down your system.
     *   **Changes Transparency:** When levels are low, the bar is almost invisible.
 As levels rise, it becomes easier to see and changes color.
     *   **When Levels are Critical:** If your audio hits the "Too Loud" level, the bar stays clearly visible in that color (like red) for at least two seconds.
 This happens even if the level drops quickly.
-    *   **Overlay Options (Planned):** You might be able to change how thick the bar is and pick the monitor edge.
+    *   **Overlay Options:** You can change how thick the bar is and pick the monitor edge.
 *   **Sound Warning (FA05):**
     *   You can turn on a sound warning.
 It plays a short sine wave when levels pass a limit you set.
     *   You can turn this sound on or off.
-You might also be able to set its volume.
+You can also set its volume.
 *   **Settings Menu (FA06):**
     *   A menu lets you:
         *   Choose your audio device.